-303 1.
 Mechanism of action of CarQ

-M. xanthus is able to synthesize carotenoids in response to light and copper (Pérez et al., 304 305 2018) to quench singlet oxygen and other reactive oxygen species that are generated by these two environmental stimuli (Ziegelhoffer and Donohue, 2009).
-Genes involved in 306 307 the synthesis of carotenoids are located in the operon carB, which contains six genes, and the gene crtlb (Figure 4).
-Expression of these seven genes is directly or indirectly 308 regulated by the ECF sigma factor CarQ, which in the dark and in the absence of copper 309 310 is sequestered in the membrane by the anti-sigma factor CarR (Figure 4A) (Gorham et al., 1996).
+M. xanthus is able to synthesize carotenoids in response to light and copper (Pérez et al., 2018) to quench singlet oxygen and other reactive oxygen species that are generated by these two environmental stimuli (Ziegelhoffer and Donohue, 2009).
+Genes involved in the synthesis of carotenoids are located in the operon carB, which contains six genes (crtE, crtIa, crtB, crtD, crtC and orf6), and the gene crtlb (Fig. 4).
+Expression of these seven genes is directly or indirectly regulated by the ECF sigma factor CarQ, which in the dark and in the absence of copper is sequestered at the membrane by the anti-sigma factor CarR (Fig. 4A) (Gorham et al., 1996).
 Copper and light act at different levels to inactivate CarR and release CarQ.
-311 Light is indirectly sensed through CarF, which mediates signaling by the singlet oxygen 312 313 generated via photoexcited protoporphyrin IX (Fontes et al., 2003; Elías-Arnanz et al., 2011; Galbis-Martínez et al., 2012).
-In this condition, CarF acts as an anti-anti-sigma 314 315 factor to inactivate CarR by an unknown mechanism and release CarQ (Figure 4B).
-In 316 contrast, copper does not require CarF to release CarQ (Figure 4B) (Moraleda-Muñoz et al., 2005), although the mechanism by which CarR is inactivated by this metal remains 317 318 to be elucidated.
-Once CarQ is released, the signal-transduction pathway triggered is the 319 same for both stimuli, which eventually up-regulates the expression of carB (which was repressed by CarA and CarH, both encoded in the carA operon, consisting of five genes) 320 321 and crtIb (directly regulated by CarQ) to synthesize carotenoids (see Figure 4B for details) (Moraleda-Muñoz et al., 2005; Elías-Arnanz et al., 2011; Pérez et al., 2018).
-322 Although the CarR/CarQ pair mainly functions as a canonical anti-sigma/sigma pair, one 323 324 peculiarity is that CarQ requires additional proteins to bind to the promoters: IhfA and the CarD-CarG pair to bind to PcarQRS (PORS in Figure 4), and only CarD-CarG to bind 325 326 to Pcrtlb (P_l in Figure 4).
-IhfA is the α subunit of the integration host factor, which seems to be an essential architectural element of the appropriated macromolecular complex at 327 the carORS promoter (Moreno et al., 2001).
-CarD is a DNA-binding architectural factor 328 with similarities to the eukaryotic high mobility group A proteins (Padmanabhan et al., 2001).
+Light is indirectly sensed through CarF, which mediates signaling by the singlet oxygen generated via photoexcited protoporphyrin IX (Fontes et al., 2003; Elías-Arnanz et al., 2011; Galbis-Martínez et al., 2012).
+In this condition, CarF acts as an anti-anti-sigma factor to inactivate CarR by an unknown mechanism and release CarQ (Fig. 4B).
+In contrast, copper does not require CarF to release CarQ (Fig. 4B) (Moraleda-Muñoz et al., 2005), although the mechanism by which CarR is inactivated by this metal remains to be elucidated.
+Once CarQ is released, the signal transduction pathway triggered is the same for both stimuli, which eventually up-regulates the expression of carB (which was repressed by CarA and CarH, both encoded in the carA operon, consisting of five genes named crtYc, crtYd, orf9, carA and carH) and crtIb (directly regulated by CarQ) to synthesize carotenoids (see Fig. 4B for details) (Moraleda-Muñoz et al., 2005; Elías-Arnanz et al., 2011; Pérez et al., 2018).

+Although the CarR/CarQ pair mainly functions as a canonical anti-sigma/sigma pair, one peculiarity is that CarQ requires additional proteins to bind to the promoters: IhfA and the CarD-CarG pair to bind to PcarQRS ( $P{QRS}$ in Fig. 4), and only CarD-CarG to bind to Pcrtlb ( $P{I}$ in Fig. 4).
+IhfA is the $\alpha$ subunit of the integration host factor, which seems to be an essential architectural element of the appropriated macromolecular complex at the carQRS promoter (Moreno et al., 2001).
+CarD is a DNA-binding architectural factor with similarities to the eukaryotic high mobility group A proteins (Padmanabhan et al., 2001).
 CarD always functions in conjunction with CarG, a zinc-binding protein that regulates gene expression without binding to DNA.
-Instead, CarG interacts with the Nterminal domain of CarD to function as a transcriptional regulatory unit (Peñalver-Mellado et al., 2006).
+Instead, CarG interacts with the N-terminal domain of CarD to function as a transcriptional regulatory unit (Peñalver-Mellado et al., 2006).
 Interestingly, the CarD-CarG complex is also required for proper activity by other M. xanthus ECF sigma factors, none of which are known to respond to metals (Abellón-Ruiz et al., 2014).

-2. Mechanism of action of the CorE-like sigma factors
+Mechanism of action of the CorE-like sigma factors

 CorE-like sigma factors (group ECF44) represent the best understood sigma factors regulated by C-terminal extensions (Mascher, 2013; Pinto and Mascher, 2016).
-This mechanism provides a mode of action independent of an anti-sigma factor, where the sensor domain responsible for triggering the response is part of the DNA-binding sigma factor.
+This mechanism provides a mode of action independent of an anti-sigma factor, where the sensor domain responsible for triggering the response is part of the DNA-binding sigma factor (see Pinto et al., 2019 for an overview on ECF sigma factors with regulatory extensions).
 Therefore, only one protein participates in this adaptive mechanism, whose activity is directly modulated by metals.